Philorth Halt: D1 4-4-0 62230 passing Philorth Halt on 12 July 1950 with a Fraserburgh - Aberdeen train.

 Locher Viaduct: Looking West towards Bridge of Weir, this shows Locher Viaduct.
 The viaduct was built to carry a single line, but when the line was doubled another was built and joined to the old.
 This view shows the newer part.

-Highlandman: The beautifully converted station at Highlandman on 12 July looking south along the platform from the site of the level crossing.
+Highlandman: The beautifully converted station at Highlandman in the summer of 2007, looking south along the platform from the site of the level crossing.
 Note the station nameboard and clock.
 [See image 6659]

 Stanley Junction: View north towards Stanley Junction and the start of the single line section on 12 July 2007.
 The signal box stands just beyond the bridge.